Lonnie Mack: Career

 It was the hippie era, however, and Mack's rustic, blue-collar persona made for a rough fit with commercial rock's target demographic.
 John Morthland wrote: "[All] the superior chops in the world couldn't hide the fact that chubby, country Mack probably had more in common with Kentucky truck drivers than he did with the new rock audience."
 In addition, after two multi-genre Elektra albums (both recorded in 1969) that downplayed his blues-rock strengths, including his guitar, Mack himself was dissatisfied: "My music wasn't working that good then.
 I ain’t really happy with a lot of the stuff I did there."

 At that point in his career, Mack took a break from performing and recording.
 According to Robbie Krieger, lead guitarist of Elektra label-mate the Doors, Mack was seen during this period "selling Bibles out of the back of his car."
 He also worked as a talent scout for Elektra's A&R department, helping to recruit new talent.
 In 1971, with one album left to complete his contract with Elektra, Mack moved to Nashville.
 There, he recorded The Hills of Indiana, a multi-genre (but country-flavored) LP with a vocal emphasis.
 It included only one track showcasing his guitar virtuosity, "Asphalt Outlaw Hero".
 The Hills of Indiana attracted little attention.

-Mack had begun missing the sense of connection with small-town audiences early in his time with Elektra and soon soured on the fantasy of rock celebrity status. "[It had] a lot to do with how much value you put on money as opposed to what makes you happy.
+Early in his time with Elektra, Mack began missing the connection he had felt with small-town audiences and, in time, he soured on the fantasy of rock celebrity status. "[It had] a lot to do with how much value you put on money as opposed to what makes you happy.
 I wasn't happy.
 So one of the best-feeling moments I ever had was when that L.A. sign was in my rear-view mirror and I was free again."
 On another occasion, Mack said: "Seems like every time I get close to really making it, to climbing to the top of the mountain, that's when I pull out.
 I just pull up and run."
 Upon Mack's death in 2016, music historian Dick Shurman observed that Mack's temperament "wasn't suited to stardom.
 I think he'd rather have been hunting and fishing.
 He didn't like cities or the (music) business."